andrebellingan/YAABM/README.md

 * *TestSirModel* is a simple command line application that contains a simple implementation of an agent model and shows how to apply the code in *Yaabm.generic*.
 This is also used to compare the results to a theoretical SEIR model with the same parameters.
 * *Covid19ModelLibrary* is a class library containing the implementation of a COVID-19 agent based model.
 * *RunCovidSimulation* is a command line application that will execute the model defined in *Covid19ModelLibrary*
-* *Yaabm.Graph* and *GraphGen* are projects where the graph generation code that will be used to model agent contacts is being developed and tested (see below)
+* *Yaabm.Graph* contains the code used for modelling connections between agents as an undirected graph

 ---